-Following the approval of the materiality items by the Managing Executive Officers Committee, the Materiality Identification Project Team discussed the key performance indicators (KPIs).
-KPIs were set with 1 - 2 indicators per materiality aspect.
+Following the approval of the materiality items by the Managing Executive Officers Committee, the Materiality Identification Project Team discussed what key performance indicators (KPIs) were needed and set one or two indicators per materiality aspect.

 Identified Materiality Aspects and Corresponding KPIs Aspects

 |Economy||Economic performance||Net sales, operating profit margin, ROE & EPS||Economic Impact|

 |Environment||Energy||Rate of improvement in per-unit energy consumption||Mitigation of Climate Change (Global Warming Prevention)|

 |Emissions into the atmosphere||Greenhouse gas emissions (Scope 1 and Scope 2)||Mitigation of Climate Change (Global Warming Prevention)|

 |Discharged water and waste||Waste recycling rate||Recycling Resources|

 |Hazardous substances||Percentage of suppliers requested to do hazardous substance surveys||Initiatives with Business Partners|

 |Products and services||Percentage of products meeting the company's own green products criteria||Green Products|